pikvm/pikvm/docs/msd.md

     In this case, the **media type is determined at the time of connecting the image, and not by clicking on the switch**.
     The switch affects the settings of the future connection.
 For non-V3/V4 devices, you need to either reboot your target host or otherwise reinitialize the drive.

-!!! warning "Legacy note"
-    This document is relevant for `KVMD >= 3.249`.
-If you are using an older version, please update the PiKVM OS.

 -----